No Homers Club Forum NHC Quick Links Information Fun Features Hosted Sites

 Peak of Popularity: 1997 (Old TSS), 2000 (New TSS)

 Famous For: Ryan Johnson's original "Simpsons Sourcebook" was the first huge Simpsons multimedia archive to hit the net.
-After receiving a C&D from FOX in 1997, it was shut down and Ryan went on to help out at SNPP.com and create Alf Clausen's personal site.
+After receiving a C&D from Fox in 1997, it was shut down and Ryan went on to help out at SNPP.com and create Alf Clausen's personal site.

 A year later, John and Jeff Fiedler created a "New Simpsons Sourcebook" that would eventually contain more content than its famous predecessor.
 Online for five years, the new TSS featured daily news updates, great interactivity, thousands of screen captures, and it even enjoyed a stint as Fandom.com's Simpsons site.
 Yeah, even Fandom's gone now too.